 The capital market ecosystem has grown rapidly.
 Recent additions include Awash Capital Investment Bank, Gadaa Securities Dealers, Siinqee Investment Bank, First Addis Investment Bank (the first non-banking group), and advisory firms Ignite Capital, Zuri Capital, and BDO Consulting.

-The regulatory framework for sub-brokers is in place.
-Digital sub-brokers must maintain a minimum net worth of 1,000,000 Birr, operate under a sponsoring broker/dealer, and maintain joint custodian accounts.
+The regulatory framework for digital intermediaries is in place, defining licensing requirements, capital thresholds, and operational standards for technology platforms.
 ESX is also fast-tracking a mobile application to expand investor access beyond Addis Ababa.